Sun-Young-Park/Election-Analytics/posts/01-Intro.md

 * <span style="color:green">Biden:  `279 EV`</span>
 * Trump: `259 EV`

+... which would make 2020 the second closest presidential election of the century.

-Amongst many things, this highlights how narrowly Hillary lost the popular vote in a few key states, which translated into an electoral college loss in 2016.
+Amongst many things, this prediction highlights just how narrowly Hillary lost the popular vote in a few key states, which translated into an electoral college loss in 2016.
 Put another way, the electoral college's magnifying effect on the popular vote in this election turned a electoral loser (Trump) into a winner.
 A precise example of the electoral college's distortion on presidential election results.